harelba/q/README.markdown

 * Output beautifier
 * man page when installed through the RPM package

-* **Column type inference and multiple parsing modes are in testing phase, and will be available soon.
+* **Column type inference, multiple parsing modes and important bug fixes are in testing phase, and will be available soon.
 Will update on twitter**

 ## Requirements